-- The global labour force participation rate for women aged 25-54 years is 63% compared to 94% for men. - The global gender wage gap is estimated to be 23%. - Women tend to spend around 2.5 times more time on unpaid care and domestic work than men. - Only 5% of Fortune 500 CEOs are Women. - The economic costs a reflection of the human and social costs to the global economy of discriminatory social institutions and violence against women is estimated to be approximately USD \$12 trillion annually.
+- The global labour force participation rate for women aged 25-54 years is 63% compared to 94% for men. - The global gender wage gap is estimated to be 23%. - Women tend to spend around 2.5 times more time on unpaid care and domestic work than men. - \bullet Only 5% of Fortune 500 CEOs are Women. - The economic costs a reflection of the human and social costs to the global economy of discriminatory social institutions and violence against women is estimated to be approximately USD \$12 trillion annually.

-Such facts make it difficult for a tipping point to be reached as they limit the ability of women to pursue enabler opportunities in employment and education.
+Such facts make it difficult for a tipping point to be reached on economic equality.

-But together we can and are slowing changing this by encouraging women to be fearless and by being fearless with them in pursuit of the human benefit that only progress can bring.
+But together we can and are slowing changing this by encouraging women to be fearless and by being fearless with them in pursuit of the benefit that financial progress can bring.